 Antiviruses!
-Protection and parental control in the same box.
+Protection and parental control in the same box

 Antiviruses such as Avast have mobile versions too.
 You can find and install them in the Google Play Store.
-But the most important they can have built-in parental controls or have it in a separate app.
+But most importantly, they can have built-in parental controls or have it in a separate app.
 For example, Avast provides it with the Avast Family Shield app.
 This handy program provides you with the next services:

 - App blocker – blocks apps before a child can install them.

 - Internet control – you can remotely cut off their internet connection at any time.

 - GPS tracking – see where your child is at any time.
 Also, you can set up alerts for specific areas you don’t want him to be in.

 - Phone status – see the battery status of your child’s phone or tablet.